Pragyanand/Facial-Recognition-Attendance-System-Facenet-OpenCv--Dnn/README.md

 The project aims at creating an Attendance System that marks the attendance of people by using a live webcam feed and store that into a mysql database.
+   - Using Opencv dnn for face detection
+   - facenet_keras model for face_embedding generation
+   - knn for classification of faces.

 ## Tools Used :